Abdul Halim Khaddam: Career

 In January 1976, Khaddam argued that Lebanon was part of Syria.
 Khaddam was slightly injured in an attack in Damascus in December 1976.
 In October 1977, Khaddam again survived an assassination attempt at the Abu Dhabi International Airport.
-However, Saif Ghobash, the United Arab Emirates' first Minister of State for Foreign Affairs was killed in the attack instead.
+In the course of the attack, Saif Ghobash, the United Arab Emirates' first Minister of State for Foreign Affairs was killed.
 The Syrian authorities argued that it had been planned and carried out by Iraq.
-Khaddam reported that Rifat Assad also tried to kill him.
+Khaddam reported that Rifaat al-Assad also tried to kill him.

 During his visit to Tehran in August 1979 following the Iranian Revolution, he publicly stated that the Syrian government backed the revolution before and after the revolutionary process.

 He then served as Vice President from 11 March 1984 to 2005.
 He was responsible for political and foreign affairs as vice president.
-He accumulated substantial wealth while in office: a Credit Suisse account, opened in 1994, was nearly 90 million Swiss francs in September 2003, per Suisse secrets.
+He accumulated substantial wealth while in office: a Credit Suisse account, opened in 1994, had nearly 90 million Swiss francs in September 2003, per Suisse secrets.

 Khaddam was chief mediator during the Lebanon Civil War, thus giving him the unofficial titles of "High Commissioner" or "Godfather" of Lebanon.

-After the death of Hafez Assad in 2000, a 9-member committee was founded, which was headed by Khaddam, to oversee the transition period.
-He was appointed by this committee as interim President of Syria on 10 June and was in consideration to be Assad's permanent successor, but instead helped Assad's son, Bashar al-Assad, who took office in June 2000.
+After the death of Hafez al-Assad in 2000, a 9-member committee was founded, which was headed by Khaddam, to oversee the transition period.
+He was appointed by this committee as interim President of Syria on 10 June and was in consideration to be Assad's permanent successor, but instead helped Assad's son, Bashar al-Assad, who took office in July 2000.

 Khaddam was one of the only senior officials in Syria who was close to Lebanese Ministers and members of Parliament, most notorious was his friendship with Prime Minister Rafik Hariri.
 Hariri partnered with Khaddam's sons in many businesses projects in Lebanon and Saudi Arabia.

 Resignation

-As the new president, Bashar Assad strengthened his grip on the Baathist bureaucracy, Khaddam, and other members of the "old guard" of the government, gradually lost influence.
-He announced his resignation on 5 June 2005 during the Baath Party conference after publicly criticizing the regime's many blunders, especially in Lebanon, making him the only high ranking Syrian official to publicly resign office while in Syria and at a Ba'ath Party conference, a move which many inside Syria considered extremely brave because of the potential risks involved.
+As the new president, Bashar al-Assad strengthened his grip on the Baathist bureaucracy, Khaddam, and other members of the "old guard" of the government, gradually lost influence.
+He announced his resignation on 6 June 2005 during the Baath Party conference after publicly criticizing the regime's many blunders, especially in Lebanon, making him the only high ranking Syrian official to publicly resign office while in Syria and at a Ba'ath Party conference, a move which many inside Syria considered extremely brave because of the potential risks involved.
 He then went to France with his family in fear for their safety as intelligence reports started coming in of potential assassination plots against him and other members of his family by the Assad regime.
 That made him the last influential member of the "old guard" to leave the top tier of the government.
 The announcement came at a point when Bashar Al-Assad had been trying to have his political wings clipped.
 After resigning, he relocated to Paris ostensibly to write his memoirs.